sspackman99/llms-in-psychotherapy/readme.md

 #### `extract_data.py`
 - Extracts structured information from clinical notes using LLM-based extraction.
-- Libraries used: Same as anonymize.py
+- Libraries used: Same as `anonymize.py`
-- Key functions: Similar structure to anonymize.py but focused on extracting structured data (e.g., suicide risk factors, symptoms) from the notes
+- Key functions: Similar structure to `anonymize.py` but focused on extracting structured data (e.g., suicide risk factors, symptoms) from the notes
-- Output: CSV file containing extracted features from the notes (extract_{num_examples}examples_share.csv)
+- Output: CSV file containing extracted features from the notes

 #### `run_bertopic.py`
 - Performs topic modeling on the clinical notes using BERTopic.